 Distinctive Academic Environment

 ACU places great value on the dynamic relationship that should exist between professors and their students.
-U.S. News & World Report honors ACU for "an unusual commitment to undergraduate teaching" and ranks it as the No. 1 “Up and Coming” university in the West Region.
+U.S. News & World Report honors ACU for its quality, value and ranks it as the No. 2 “Up and Coming” university in the West Region for 2015.

 Many institutions rely extensively on graduate assistants.
 Not ACU.
 All our courses are taught by qualified faculty members.
 And when professors work on research projects, you can usually find undergraduates by their side, a rarity elsewhere.

 How do we know this philosophy works?
 Because each year, some of the nation's top businesses come to our campus to interview because they know ACU students have the education and preparation needed to succeed.

 Outstanding faculty.
 Great facilities.
 Good jobs and graduate school.
 They're all the result of ACU's uncommon commitment to teaching and learning.
 ACU prepares its graduates for Christian service and leadership throughout the world.

 As a residential campus, ACU is alive with activities from concerts and comedians to weeknight devotionals and poetry readings.
 Many students participate in intramural sports, men's and women's social clubs, Spring Break mission campaigns, and the annual Sing Song performance event.
 Almost 100 campus organizations give students many venues for involvement and leadership.
 ACU also provides opportunities to study abroad in several different countries.
 The university is located in Abilene, Texas, an All-America City of 117,000 people with a variety of social, religious, athletic and cultural activities.
 Abilene is a safe, fun place to live – all the amenities without the hassles of a mega-city.